 Single or head-of-household tax filers (also qualifying widow or widower taxpayers) with combined income between $25,000 and $34,000 may have to pay income tax on up to 50% of their benefits.
 Those with combined income above $34,000 may pay tax on up to 85% of their benefits.

 Joint filers with a combined income between $32,000 and $44,000 may have to pay income tax on up to 50% of their benefits.
 That rate for joint filers climbs to 85% for income above $44,000.

 And if you are married and file a separate tax return, you probably will pay taxes on your benefits, according to the Social Security Benefits Planner web page.

 Need Help Planning for a Financially Fit Retirement?

 As you create strategies for Social Security, retirement income, and taxes, guidance from a financial professional can make a real difference.
 Many financial professionals stand ready to help you at SafeMoney.com.

 Use our “Find a Financial Professional” section to connect with someone directly.
-And if you have need of a personal referral, call us at 877.476.9723.
+You can request an initial appointment to discuss your situation and explore a potential working relationship.
+If you have need of a personal referral, call us at 877.476.9723.